Beyond Mapping

 detailed map of slope values containing decimal point differences in terrain

-inclination can be easily calculated from a elevation surface.
+inclination can be easily calculated from an elevation surface.
 But the detailed continuous spatial data is

 often aggregated into just a few discrete categories so humans can easily

-conceptualize and “see” the information—such as areas of gentle, moderate and
+conceptualize and “see” the information—such as polygonal areas of gentle,

-reduction of the high precision/accuracy inherent in a continuous “proximity to
+example is the reduction of the high precision/accuracy inherent in a

 Further thought